simp/simp-packer/simp-testing/README.md

   - It only works for systems with LDAP set up.
 It will change the basedn to match what you have in packer.yaml for DOMAIN or use the default.
 It sets up user1, user2, admin1, admin2.
-  - The distribution DVD is looked for in the /net/ISO/Distribution_iso directory. it is hard coded in simp.json.template right now.
+  - The ditribution DVD is looked for in the /net/ISO/Distribution_iso directory. it is hard coded in simp.json.template right now.